 Discover the amazing heritage of Saint-Jean-Cap-Ferrat (buildings, monuments, landscapes...).
 Guided tours of the village and the headland are available all year round to learn about the peninsula’s history.

-The chapel was fully restored in the 17th century by Charles Emmanuel II, Duke of Savoy, who extended it and added an altar.
+The chapel was fully restored in the 17th century by Charles Emmanuel II, Duke of Savoy, who extended it and added an altar in the 18th Century.
 The porch dates from 1826.
 The chapel was previously an important pilgrimage site and housed up to 140 ex votos which have since been lost.

 Inside, pause to admire the paintings by Louis Marchand des Raux that recount the life and miracles of Saint Hospice.

 The bronze statue of the Virgin (11.4 metres high) that stands next to the chapel was commissioned in 1904 by a rich trader from Nice after one of his prayers was answered.
-It was created by the Italian sculptor Galbusieri.
+It was sculpted by Tranquillo Galbusieri.

 Located at the foot of the chapel, it owes its name to the Belgian victims of the First World War who lost their lives at the Villa Les Cèdres.
 Previously owned by King Leopold II of Belgium, this property was transformed into a military hospital by his nephew Albert I.